chanzuckerberg/cryoet-data-portal-backend/schema/v1.1.0/metadata-docs/AnnotationSemanticSegmentationMaskFile.md

 # Class: AnnotationSemanticSegmentationMaskFile

-_File and sourcing data for a semantic segmentation mask annotation._
+_File and sourcing data for a semantic segmentation mask annotation.
+Annotation that identifies classes of objects._